 First, we have increased our emphasis across the College on mentorship.
 This work has unfolded in expected and unexpected ways.
 We have focused on first-year students through our Advising Circles that bring together a faculty member, an upper-class student, and 10 first-year students once a week to discuss the transition into Denison.
 We also have focused on areas as far-reaching as new faculty orientation, athletics, and training for staff.
 Across the College we are talking about mentorship, delving deeply into what it means for this generation of students, and learning from each other to do it more effectively.

 Second, we have expanded the curriculum.
-Examples include new academic majors in global commerce, data analytics, and health, exercise, and sport studies, and concentrations in financial economics and narrative nonfiction writing.
+Examples include new academic majors in global commerce, data analytics, and health, exercise, and sport studies, and concentrations in financial economics and narrative journalism.
 We also are expanding global programs.
 For example, we launched Denison Seminars, which are courses team-taught by two faculty members and often include a global experience.
 We also have developed summer travel seminars and more international internship opportunities.

 We launched a new Center for Learning and Teaching and the Lisska Center for Scholarly Engagement.
 Both of these centers bring our faculty together in new ways to learn from each other and to focus on the teaching, scholarship, and mentorship that define a Denison professor.